 Arrange your defense date, time and location with your department.
 The defense must be publicly advertised for at least 2 weeks prior to the scheduled defense.
+For PhD students, the deadline to schedule your defense, therefore, is two weeks prior to the ProQuest upload deadline.
 This includes an announcement on the Northeastern University events calendar and an announcement sent by the student’s academic department.
 Contact your program’s administrator as soon as the defense is scheduled and no later than two weeks prior to the defense.

-As soon as you have scheduled your defense, contact the Graduate Office (firstname.lastname@example.org) to arrange for a format review of your manuscript.
+As soon as you have scheduled your defense, contact the Graduate Office (email@example.com) to notify them of your defense date and to arrange for a format review of your manuscript.
 This appointment will be brief but will ensure that your manuscript is correctly formatted for electronic submission.
 The appointment can be completed via a scheduled phone call if it is more convenient for the student and if the materials are emailed prior to the appointment.

-- Draft Northeastern University Graduate Approval Record – prepared by you and without signatures (template);
+- Draft Northeastern University Graduate Approval Record – prepared by you and without signatures (Dissertation template); Master’s Thesis template);

 - Draft introductory pages – title page through the table of contents (example);